Skip to content

 Symptom Cause Fix

-/code-scan finds 0 references on a repo you know uses these tables File extensions not in the scan list Add to extensions: (e.g. .dbt, .yml, .md) and --rebuild
+/code-index finds 0 references on a repo you know uses these tables File extension not in the built-in scan list The scan list covers common source extensions; reference the table in one of those files

-Re-scan is slow even on small edits Some part of the cache key isn't matching (e.g. case-sensitive filesystem after rename) --rebuild once, then incremental scans should be fast again
+Re-scan is slow even on small edits Some part of the cache key isn't matching (e.g. case-sensitive filesystem after rename) Re-run /code-index once, then incremental scans should be fast again

 /run says [Code] skipping (no profile active) Profile registered but not activated /use-code dbt-prod